loicrouillermonay/BSA2021_Google/api/API.md

 - **Success Response:**

   - **Code:** 200 <br />
-    **Content:** `{"difficulty":"CEFR_LEVEL","text":"INPUT"}`
+    **Content:** `{"difficulty":"CEFR_LEVEL","text":"INPUT"}` <br />
-    with _CEFR_LEVEL_ the level of difficulty according to the [Council of Europe](https://www.coe.int/en/web/common-european-framework-reference-languages/table-1-cefr-3.3-common-reference-levels-global-scale])
+    with _CEFR_LEVEL_ the level of difficulty of the _INPUT_ according to the [Council of Europe](https://www.coe.int/en/web/common-european-framework-reference-languages/table-1-cefr-3.3-common-reference-levels-global-scale])

 ## **Words prediction**

-Returns the predicted difficulty of all words of a text input and the original text input.
+Returns the predicted difficulty of each word of a text input and the original text input.

 - **URL**